MailCheck-co/mailcheck.site/src/routes/faq/index.md

 How to get started with Mailcheck?

 **Step 1**

-\- Go to https://app.mailcheck.co/auth/login and create an account
+- Go to [login page](https://app.mailcheck.co/auth/login) and create an account
-\- Our registration process is one of the easiest in the known systems
+- Our registration process is one of the easiest in the known systems
   **Step 2** - Set your email address and password
   **Step 3** - Fill in your profile information or Skip if you don't have time
   **Step 4** - Choose the plan you want to go with or skip if you don't have time
   **Step 5**
-\- Set your billing information ( in case you didn't choose a plan, you can still go with "Free Tier" 100 emails for free)
+- Set your billing information ( in case you didn't choose a plan, you can still go with "Free Tier" 100 emails for free)
-\- We have two scenarios if you want a free tier
+- We have two scenarios if you want a free tier

 1. 10 emails if you didn't set your card
 2. 100 emails if your card details were provided (we don't charge you anything unless you previously has chosen a plan)